Disclosure: The Janesville Area Convention & Visitors Bureau hosted my visit to Wisconsin. However, all opinions are my own.

 Wisconsin Wagon Company, 507 Laurel Avenue in Janesville, Wisconsin

 I would love to hear from you!
-Have you heard of the Wisconsin Wagon Company?
+Have you heard of this Wisconsin company?
 Which classic toys make you nostalgic for your childhood?